AntonioAPDL/antonio-aguirre.github.io/.github/notes/demo_data_pipeline_audit_2026-08-06.md

 4. Treat GEFS retrospective context completeness as a warning, not a blocker, when current forecast series are valid.
 5. Add a publish-layer guard so `live-data` cannot be downgraded from a newer JSON to an older JSON.
 6. Add a reusable freshness validator for scheduled workflows and manual operations.
+7. Add explicit workflow timeouts so provider stalls are visible failures rather than long-running ambiguous jobs.

 ## Reproducible Checks